applied-crypto-lab/biom-auth/README.md

     - It is expected that a file named `runtime-conif-<config file suffix>` exists in the host working directory (`runtime-config-local` is provided; details are given below).
     - The command structure is
       - `./batch_test.sh <peer_id> <network setting> <network device name> <config file suffix>`
-        - `<peer id>` in {0, 1, 2} == {Server 1, Server 2, Client}
+        - `<peer id>` in {0, 1, 2} == {Server 1, Server 2, Client}.
         - `<config file suffix>`
-          - The name of the config file must be of the form "runtime-config-X" where X can be any name you would like to give any custom file you create.          -
+          - The name of the config file must be of the form "runtime-config-X" where X can be any name you would like to give any custom file you create.
           - We have provided a file named runtime-config-local, which is the default file if this parameter is left blank.
 This file is set up to allow testing of all computational parties on the same machine.
           - In order to use this program in a true distributed network environment, one would need to enter the IP addresses, ports, and key files where your machines can accept TCP communication, into a copy of this file and rename it with a different suffix.
-        - `<network setting>` in {"LAN", "internet"}
+        - `<network setting>` in {"local", "LAN", "internet"}.
-        - `network device name>` is the name of the network interface you wish to use. `eth0` is default, but you should check this on each machine.
+        - `<network device name>` is the name of the network interface you wish to use. `eth0` is default, but you should check this on each machine.
 If the `iproute` package is installed, you can issue `ip -o link show` to obtain a list of active network devices.
     - The results will be stored in csv files and moved to the subdirectory of `biom-auth/OTExtension/build/results` corresponding to `<network setting>`.
   - `batch_test_local.sh` runs all relevant test on the localhost.
 This is a bit faster than the LAN scenario and not directly tested in our results, but can be used immediately after installation and building to verify that the core functionality works properly.
-    - Results will be saved to `biom-auth/OTExtension/build/results/local`
+    - Results will be saved to `biom-auth/OTExtension/build/results/local`.
-    - This shell script takes no paramters.
+    - This shell script takes no parameters.
 In particular, `runtime-config-local` is used for this since no other configuration is meaningful.

 ### Collecting experimental data: